Mac-007/Object_tracking_algorithms/tracking_algorithms/Tracking-by-Detection_TbD/SORT/Readme.md

-🧠 SORT-based Person Tracking
+## 🧠 SORT-based Person Tracking
 File: SORT.py

-This script implements multi-person tracking using the classic SORT (Simple Online and Realtime Tracking) algorithm developed by Alex Bewley.
+- This script implements multi-person tracking using the classic SORT (Simple Online and Realtime Tracking) algorithm developed by `Alex Bewley`(https://github.com/abewley/sort) (Alex_Bewley_SORT.py).

-It integrates YOLOv8 (for person detection) with SORT (for motion-based tracking) to perform efficient online tracking of multiple people in video sequences.
+- It integrates YOLOv8 (for person detection) with SORT (for motion-based tracking) to perform efficient online tracking of multiple people in video sequences.

 SORT (Simple Online and Realtime Tracking) is extremely lightweight: